-I sometimes get asked about waiving one or all contingencies in a real estate contract, to help make for a more aggressive offer in a competitive sellers market.
+I sometimes get asked about waiving one or all contingencies in a real estate contract.
+This helps make for a more aggressive offer in a competitive sellers market.
 The main contingencies in most real estate contracts are the appraisal contingency, the financing contingency, the termite inspection contingency, and the home inspection contingency.
-I am not a proponent or an opponent of any of these strategies, but simply want to discuss the pros and cons of each, since it is a question I do get.
+I am not a proponent or an opponent of any of these strategies.
+I simply want to discuss the pros and cons of each since it is a question I do get.
 In this blog I’d like to discuss waiving the Termite Inspection contingency.

-This is the contingency that is most frequently waived, and I think it’s either because a pre-inspection was done where no termite activity or damage was found, or because the buyer feels like termite damage cannot be that expensive to treat and repair, and maybe they feel it’s a low risk, low cost problem to fix if there is a termite issue.
+This is the contingency that is most frequently waived.
+I think it’s either because a pre-inspection was done where no termite activity or damage was found.
+Or it is because the buyer feels like termite damage cannot be that expensive to treat and repair.
+Maybe they feel it’s a low risk, low cost problem to fix if there is a termite issue.

-Think it through carefully, and maybe get a pre-inspection done first, before waiving a termite inspection contingency.
+Think it through carefully.
+Maybe get a pre-inspection done first before waiving a termite inspection contingency.